RayBytes/minehut-file-watcher/README.md

 - Set your Minehut session-id with `mh-watch --setsession=1234abcd`
 - Set your Minehut auth token with `mh-watch --setauth=minehutisfree78`
+- Set your Minehut SLG profile token with `mh-watch --setprofiletoken=omgthisismyprofile!!`
 - Choose your server with `mh-watch --setserver=MyServer` (the command should output the server ID if it was successful)

 After setting the three config values, run the following command in a terminal: `mh-watch path/to/my/file.yml --minehutpath=path/to/file/on/minehut.yml`.
 If I was editing a script, I would use the command `mh-watch shop.sk --minehutpath=plugins/Skript/scripts/shop.sk`.
 You need to pass the `--minehutpath` option every time you watch a file, while the other three config options are persistent.